-The deadline to be considered for full-tuition fellowships for the fall term is January 15th.
+The deadline to be considered for full-tuition fellowships for the fall term is January 5.
 We will continue to accept fall applications on a rolling basis.
-The deadline for fall term regular applicants if August 1.
-The deadline for fall term international applicants is June 1.
+The deadline for fall term regular applicants is August 1.
+The deadline for fall term international applicants is June 15.
 The deadline for spring term applicants is October 15.
 Spring entry is an option for the MA and Certificate programs.

 Graduate Record Examination (GRE) scores are required of all applicants who are U.S. citizens or permanent residents who completed their bachelor’s degree within the five years preceding the date of submission of their application.
 International applicants or applicants who are U.S. citizens or permanent residents who completed their bachelor’s degree more than five years previous to the date of application submission may apply without submitting GRE scores.
 GRE results should be sent by the Educational Testing Service (ETS) directly to the Office of Graduate Admission.
 The institution code is 2501.

-The decision for applications that are complete by the January 15 deadline will be communicated by mail in mid-March.
+The decision for applications that are complete by the January 5 deadline will be communicated by email in mid-March.
 Decisions for applications received thereafter will be communicated by mail on a rolling basis.

 You have four weeks from the date of your offer of admission to return the Admission Reply Form along with a $500 non-refundable tuition deposit to hold your place at The New School for Social Research.
 If you require additional time, please contact our office and we will try to accommodate you.

-Students who complete the application process by January 15 will be considered for full fellowship awards.
-Applications received or completed after January 15 are considered for partial scholarship awards and other forms of financial aid on a rolling basis.
+Students who complete the application process by January 5 will be considered for full fellowship awards and additional merit scholarships.
+Applications received or completed after January 5 are considered for partial scholarship awards and other forms of financial aid on a rolling basis.

-For non-degree/non-matriculation status, you need to submit the Non-Degree Application for Admission, a two-page statement of purpose and one letter of recommendation, the $50 application fee, and undergraduate transcripts showing proof of a Bachelor's degree.
+For non-degree/non-matriculation status, you need to submit the Non-Degree Application for Admission, a two-page statement of purpose and one letter of recommendation, the $50 application fee, and undergraduate transcripts showing proof of a bachelor's degree.
 You may take up to three courses as a non-degree student over a one-year period.
-Please contact the
+Please contact the Office of Admission.

 Tuition and Fees